Waigwe/Arduino/README.md

-# Arduino
+# Two buttons
-A collection of various arduino projects.
+An arduino project using two buttons to turn one LED on and off.